cjmlgrto/mlgrto.com/_posts/2015/2015-03-27-macbook-pro.md

 preview: /uploads/blog/2015/2015-03-27-macbook-pro/IMG_8695.jpg
 ---

-Early last week, amidst Apple’s recent reveal-slash-revival of the original MacBook lineup, I bought myself a MacBook Pro— and goodness, this thing is _beautiful_.
+Early last week, amidst Apple’s recent reveal-slash-revival of the original MacBook lineup, I bought myself a MacBook Pro — and goodness, this thing is _beautiful_.

 Actually, I’ve been meaning to buy myself a laptop ever since I started Uni (yes, it’s my first year, but more on that in another blog post sometime later).
 I needed a _portable powerhouse_ to work on while out and about, so I wouldn’t have to rush home and rely on my iMac had my laptop been a low-end model.
 And since I’m now studying Computer Science, it’s important that a lot of my work has to be with me all the time.